tel/scala-tk/README.md

-Assuming we have a method to send and receive messages to the runtime using the `FFIOperation` type the interpretation behavior of `Taskish` is now direct.
+Assuming we have a method to send and receive messages to the runtime using the `FFIOperation` type the interpretation behavior of `Tkish` is now direct.
 Then, given that Scala is natively an effectful language we immediately have

 ```scala
 type FFIOperation[-Req, +Resp] = Req => Resp
 ```

-In practice, the actual `Task` monad is identical to this except (a) it uses a Yoneda transformed version of the Free monad for efficiency and (b) it also contains an exception handler to properly account for the exceptions that may be thrown by `FFIOperation`s.
+In practice, the actual `Tk` monad is identical to this except (a) it uses a Yoneda transformed version of the Free monad for efficiency and (b) it also contains an exception handler to properly account for the exceptions that may be thrown by `FFIOperation`s.